Indiana Online Sports Betting 2019

 Let’s delve a little further into Indiana online sports betting laws and where you will have the opportunity to bet at retail sites.

-Online sports betting is not yet legal, but is likely to become so very soon.
-Your sports betting needs can be met at a number of land-based and river-based casinos, once relevant licences have been applied for.
+Sports betting in IN is now legal.
+Your sports betting needs can be met at a number of land-based and river-based casinos as well as online and app-based sportsbooks, once relevant licenses have been applied for.

 To put it simply, sports betting is now permitted.
 This includes horse racing and fantasy sports, as well as general sports.
 There are still some restrictions, though.
-Esports betting is still prohibited, and you won’t be able to legally place bets on amateur or youth sports.
+Esports betting is still prohibited, and you won’t be able to legally place bets on amateur or youth sports, which includes NCAA.

 The list below displays the casinos that are welcome to apply for licences to offer sports betting in IN.
 These casinos can also offer horse racing betting, along with a plethora of casino options.